sourcegraph/sourcegraph-public-snapshot/doc/admin/config/rate_limits.md

-# Rate limits on Sourcegraph
+# Configuring rate limits on Sourcegraph

 Sourcegraph has various mechanisms in place to ensure that communication with external services happen in a controlled and reliable manner.